yona-lang/yona/README.md

 | `\|-` | seq | any | add element to the end of a sequence |

+### Unary operators
+In addition to the binary operators in the table above, Yatta supports negation operator `~` which can be applied either to integer or boolean values and will result in bitwise complement, or boolean negation respectively.

 ## Syntax
 Program in Yatta consists always of evaluation of a single expression.
 In fact, any Yatta program consist of exactly one expression.